Your Premier Scaffold Installation, Rental and Sales Provider

 Safety Behavior Observation Process

 This proactive tool helps us identify and correct behaviors in the workplace that could lead to poor decisions in the hazard recognition and control process.
-The immediate goal of our Safety Behavior Observation Process is to stop accidents before they happen by identifying potential hazards associated with the environment, project, or work practices and coach employees on the correct behaviors.
+The immediate goal of our Safety Behavior Observation Process is to stop accidents before they happen.
+We accomplish this goal by identifying potential hazards associated with the environment, project, or work practices and coaching employees on the correct behaviors.

 Monitoring & Training

-Safety training is conducted as part of every new hire orientation.
+Safety training is conducted as a part of every new hire orientation.
 In addition, task, site, environmental, compliance and best practices training is continuous and ongoing every day.
-At thousands of jobsites across North America, jobsite inspections, employee observations, safety meetings and toolbox talks occur regularly
+At thousands of jobsites across North America, jobsite inspections, employee observations, safety meetings and toolbox talks occur regularly.

 Planning and Job Hazard Analysis